‘WWE Fastlane 2017’ Results Round-Up

 Samoa Joe def.
 Sami Zayn

 Samoa Joe ended his fight in Fastlane 2017 in a dominant victory with the Coquina Clutch that put Sami Zayn to sleep.
 The Underground Underdog has been trying to make a comeback after playing well of late.
-Joe had other plans though because after jabbing Zayn once, he performed another enzuigiri kick, a modified bow and arrow to immobilize him and a uranage suplex.
+Joe had other plans though because after jabbing Zayn once, he performed another enzuigiri kick, a modified bow and arrow to immobilize him, and a uranage suplex.
 The match would have been so much better, but it just lacked the kick and heat it should have during the first hit.

 RAW Women’s Championship Match – Bayley (c) def.
 Charlotte Flair